 - Washington Heritage Trail

-Amtrak and MARC passengers share the Martinsburg station, a brick structure completed in 1997, which stands neighboring the historic station/hotel that was once served by the Baltimore and Ohio (B&O) Railroad.
-Designed by the local architectural firm of Grove & Dall’olio, the newer 6,000 square-foot transportation center mirrors the Italianate Victorian style of the existing pre-Civil War hotel building.
+Amtrak and MARC passengers share the Martinsburg station, a brick structure completed in 1997, which adjoins an historic station/hotel that was once served by the Baltimore and Ohio (B&O) Railroad.
+Designed by the local architectural firm of Grove & Dall’Olio, the newer 6,000 square-foot transportation center mirrors the Italianate Victorian style of the existing pre-Civil War hotel building.
 The station project, funded at about $1 million by state and federal transportation grants, included site landscaping, parking lot and storm water design.

 The B&O did not build the combination station and hotel that it served, which once also housed railroad offices; it was constructed by Washington Kroeson, who acquired the property in April, 1849 and built it sometime between then and when his heirs sold the property in 1866.
 While Confederate General Thomas J. “Stonewall” Jackson was burning the other parts of the surrounding B&O yard district during the Civil War, he spared the hotel because it was privately owned.
 The structure itself is brick over a stone foundation and rises five stories at the track side and four at the street, with five bays and three uncovered porches facing the tracks.
 This building is evocative of the past importance of this railroad to the city and the respect shown rail travel in general.

-The B&O built extensive shops and two roundhouses in Martinsburg, which are reachable from the station via a pedestrian overpass that crosses the tracks.
+The B&O built extensive shops and two roundhouses in Martinsburg, which are accessible from the station via a pedestrian overpass that crosses the tracks.
 The first roundhouse complex was completed by 1850 as part of the engine and machine shops needed to service the expanding company.
 The Civil War, however, threw the region into turmoil and Martinsburg in particular, as the B&O railroad was a strategic military target because its lines through Martinsburg traversed the boundary between North and South.
-In 1863, General Jackson stopped all trains going east at Martinsburg and Point of Rocks, and destroyed 17 bridges, 36 ½ miles of track, 102 miles of telegraph wire; and stole or destroyed 42 locomotives and 386 rail cars—and destroyed the Martinsburg roundhouses and rail yards.
-Martinsburg changed hands more than 50 times during the Civil War, decimating a once-thriving community for a time.
+In 1863, General Jackson stopped all trains going east at Martinsburg and Point of Rocks, Md., and destroyed 17 bridges, 36 ½ miles of track, 102 miles of telegraph wire; and stole or destroyed 42 locomotives and 386 rail cars.
+His forces also destroyed the Martinsburg roundhouses and rail yards.
+Martinsburg changed hands nearly 40 times during the Civil War, decimating a once-thriving community for a time.

 The city partnered with the National Scenic Byway in 2002 to receive a Federal Highway Administration transportation grant of $290,000 to assist in the restoration of the former railroad hotel, now called the Caperton Office Suites.
 The grant was matched by $72,500 of in-kind support from individuals and community organizations, and the renovated offices opened in March of 2005.
-Today, the Washington Heritage Trail National Scenic Byways Welcome Center and Bookshop occupies the first floor and the remainder is fully occupied office space housing several community organizations and law offices.
-Martinsburg is the only city that is part the Washington Heritage Trail.
+Today, the Washington Heritage Trail National Scenic Byways Welcome Center and Bookshop occupies the first floor.
+The organization promotes historic sites and routes in the Eastern Panhandle of West Virginia traversed by George Washington as a young surveyor and later as a landowner.

 The city of Martinsburg is sited on what was once the chief settlement of the Tuscarora peoples and the little stream that winds through the city and beside the B&O yard still bears the name of Tuscarora Creek.
 The earliest American settlers arrived in what is now the West Virginia “panhandle” region arrived from Pennsylvania via the ford at Shepherdstown in the 1720s.
 Martinsburg itself was founded by an act of the Virginia General assembly and by General Washington’s military colleague, Adam Stephen, who named it in honor of Thomas Bryan Martin, nephew of Lord Fairfax, to whom much of the northern Virginia lands once belonged.